Manual Upgrade

 -n boltmcp \

--f values-prod.yamlImage references in the chart are pinned to the chart's version, so an upgrade automatically rolls each Deployment without needing kubectl rollout restart.
+-f ./config/values-prod.yamlImage references in the chart are pinned to the chart's version, so an upgrade automatically rolls each Deployment without needing kubectl rollout restart.

 Always run with --dry-run=client first and verify the rendered manifests / surface any schema errors before applying for real.